-Don’t let the so-called gurus and experts tell you the best solutions cost a month’s salary, fill half your apartment, or only they can perform some fancy protocol.Many of the best, most time-tested biohacks are FREE.
+Don’t let the gurus and experts tell you the best biohacks cost a month’s salary, fill half your apartment, or require some designer protocol.Many of the best, most time-tested biohacks are FREE.
 Click To Tweet

 From extensive research to my own personal experiments, here’s a short list of biohacks you can do today.
 Best of all, at minimal (or zero) cost!

 Ditch the canola oil, and introduce extra virgin olive oil, avocado oil, ghee, and butter to your kitchen.
 Every single cell in your body has a layer of fat.
 Including over 60 percent of the brain.
 Already following a high-fat diet?
 The source of that fat becomes even more important.
 Make sure not to make these common keto mistakes.

 When choosing a fat, ask yourself this: is this food naturally fatty?
 Avocado oil?
 Yes.
 Olive oil?
 Yes.
 Canola oil?
 What is Canola?!

 Replace breakfast with a large cup of coffee.
 If you already drink coffee, try it black.
 Creamers, sugar, and additives negate the benefits of coffee’s rich antioxidants and rob you of additional performance.

 Drawing from body fat stores, caffeine keeps your blood sugar stable so you can focus on the task at hand instead of stressing over which Pinterest recipe to follow.

 Okay, this one requires effort.
 What am I talking about?

 Fasting.
 Yes, eat dinner and then skip breakfast and lunch the next day.
 Hard?
 Yes.
 Impossible?
 No. The benefits outweigh the willpower: fix hormone imbalances, heal injuries with stem cells, heal cancerous cells, and live a long time.
 Focus on the tasks at hand and step out of the kitchen (and restaurant).